sophiekoonin/localghost/src/blog/posts/2026-06-21-new-old-theme.md

 When the page loads, I'm running a function that gets the user time and compares it to each of these start times to see where it fits.

-Unlike `Date`, we don't have to do any complicated gymnastics to compare Temporal instances.
-There's literally a `compare` function on each type of instance.
+Unlike `Date`, we don't have to do any complicated gymnastics to compare Temporal instances: there's literally a `compare` function on each type of instance.
 Just like with other JS comparison functions, it returns `1` if the first instance is greater than the second, `0` if the two instances are the same, and `-1` if the first instance is less than the second.

 ```js
   const compare = Temporal.PlainTime.compare // extracted for brevity